oracle/rwloadsim/docs/OLTP.md

 |oltpverify|Verify directories and parameter settings|
 |oltpcreate|Create all schemas|
 |oltpparams|Show some or all parameters from your {key.rwl} file
-|oltpplus|Call sqlpplus with some user specified in your {key.rwl} file
+|oltpplus|Call sqlplus with some user specified in your {key.rwl} file
 |oltpfilloe|Drops and recreates the OE schema|
 |oltpcheckkey|Check if some key exists in the repository schema|
 |oltpdrop|Drops all schemas except the repository|